Nauru Airlines: Historical destinations

-The average load factor throughout the network was only around 20%, with many flights carrying no or few passengers.
+The average load factor throughout the network was only around 20%, with many flights carrying few or no passengers.
 The Nauru government subsidized the airline with profits from phosphate mining.
 Due to the phosphate reserves depleting in the early 1990s, along with the mismanagement of the island's mineral reserves, the airline began to cease services to unprofitable destinations.

 Relaunch of services

 Since relaunching services in 2006, the airline has repeatedly adjusted its route map.
 When the airline initially resumed services in 2006, it offered a twice-weekly service from Brisbane to Honiara, Nauru, Tarawa, and Majuro.
 These were quickly curtailed, with flights to Majuro eliminated.
 The Tarawa extension was suspended from July 2008 to November 2009 because, along with the high fuel prices of the time, operating the Tarawa flight was not profitable without a connecting destination.
 The Tarawa extension was suspended again in 2011 because of disputes, but it was resumed in early 2012.
 Meanwhile, Honiara service was suspended around the same time.

 Although it had been reported in early 2007 that Our Airline would begin services between Nauru and Fiji in the very near future, the airline instead provided once weekly Tarawa to Nadi service on behalf of Air Kiribati beginning in November 2009.
 However, the service between Nauru and Fiji which began in 2010 ceased in December 2011 due to a dispute between the governments of Kiribati and Fiji.
-This was replaced with a bi-weekly service that operated from Nauru to Nadi nonstop.
+This was replaced with a bi-weekly direct flight between Nauru and Nadi, in Fiji.

 As of December 2019, Nauru Airlines served four destinations from its base in Nauru: Brisbane, Majuro, Nadi, and Tarawa.
 However, three of these destinations have since been discontinued and the airline currently only has limited service to Brisbane.
 Thus, the Nauru Airlines service between Brisbane and Nauru is now the only scheduled service of any airline to Nauru.

+In May 2023, Nauru Airlines applied to the US Department of Transport for permission to fly scheduled cargo and passenger flights to Guam using B737 equipment.
+In 2017, the airline successfully obtained a five-year foreign carrier's permit allowing such flights but due to Covid-19 and other reasons, never used the permit.
+The filing also said the airline was in the final stages of securing a B737-800SF which will be registered as VH-8TG (msn 33003).

+Airline partnerships

+Nauru Airlines currently has Interline partnerships with Air Kiribati and Hahn Air.